Zaoyee/SVM-Classifier-reproduce-on-python/README.md

 ```
  pip install -r requirements.txt
 ```

-The code and figure can be runned simply run `make` in your terminal if you have Makefile properly installed.
+simply run `make` in your terminal if you have Makefile properly installed.

 ----